 PGCE students may receive a government bursary.
 For information please see below:

 There may be additional support available from the government.
 For the latest information please visit the link below:

-Specifically, Nick Boles, the Skills Minister, has stated:
+Specifically, the government stated:

 To support the FE sector to recruit sufficient specialist maths and English teachers, we are pleased to confirm that the Government will continue to fund the FE initial teacher training bursaries for a further two years (16/17 and 17/18).
 Over the past three years, this scheme has provided over 1,000 bursaries, with over 850 of these supporting graduates to train to teach maths or English.